Last updated: 2023-08-08

 .
 The Keycloak realm can also be initialized for development using the provided keycloak-realm.json

-- be aware, a test user is already included here ("[email protected]"
+- be aware, a test user is already included here for each role ("[email protected]"

 / "Bootify!"